World First: Wallaby Fosters Orphan Tree Kangaroo

-The zoo had pioneered “cross-fostering”, a surrogacy of sorts, for endangered wallaby species, In this reproductive strategy, a newborn wallaby joey is transplanted to a lactating foster mother.
-This permits first wallaby mother to become fertile again and thus reproduce more quickly.
-While very successful with wallabies, the tactic had never been tried with other marsupials, let alone the distantly related tree kangaroo.
+The zoo developed “cross-fostering”, a type of marsupial surrogacy, in the 1980’s.
+Originally intended for endangered wallaby species, this reproductive strategy transfers a newborn joey to a lactating foster mother of another species.
+This permits the first wallaby mother to become fertile again and thus reproduce more quickly.

 For Makaia, however, cross-fostering was the only option.
-Enter surrogate wallaby mom Missy Fitton.
+Enter surrogate wallaby mom Missy Fitton, a yellow-footed rock wallaby.
 As quickly and safely as possible for both joey and Missy, Makaia – weighing only 29 grams – was transferred to Missy’s pouch.
 Vets and keepers alike watched eagerly for signs of growth.

-To the joy of Team Leader Gayl Males, only days later she observed “tiny ripples of movement” confirming Makaia was nursing from Missy’s milk and thriving.
+To the joy of Team Leader Gayl Males, only days later she observed “tiny ripples of movement,” confirming Makaia was nursing from Missy’s milk.
 Finally, on 31 January 2015, Makaia poked his head out of Missy’s pouch.

 After almost four months together, Makaia was too big for Missy’s pouch and needed to be hand reared.
 For now, Makaia splits his time between Adelaide Zoo and Gayl Males home until his is weaned from formula milk sometime between 15-18 months of age.

 Critically Endangered Eastern Bongo Antelope Born!